mgrahamjo/breadbox/README.md

 ### Mapping a URL to a template with a context object

-If you don't specify a template, Protein will look for a template that matches the name of the route.
+If you don't specify a template, Breadbox will look for a template that matches the name of the route.
 In the example above, it would look for `views/index.html`.

 To specify a template other than the default, pass the template path (relative to the views folder) as the second argument when you resolve the response.